ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L.md

  **[Henry Gordon] Rice** is the one who proved that you can't determine what program is generating the outputs.
 [Classes of Recursively Enumerable Sets and Their Decision Problems](https://www.ams.org/journals/tran/1953-074-02/S0002-9947-1953-0053041-6/S0002-9947-1953-0053041-6.pdf)

- And then **[Darrell R.?]
-Moore** proved a very similar result in a completely different formal setting of general cybernetics, that you can't tell what _process_ is generating the outputs by finite observation.
+ And then **[Darrell R.] Moore** proved a very similar result in a completely different formal setting of general cybernetics, that you can't tell what _process_ is generating the outputs by finite observation.
  But what Alice _can_ do, is build a predictive _model_ of what generates the output she sees in response to her inputs, and test it by designing new inputs.
  And this is, of course, as **Karl Popper** told us, the process that we call "science."